 Democrats brought up a similar measure last year that would have also provided an additional $250 million to the states, but McConnell and most Republicans opposed it.
 A senior Republican leadership aide said the measure was brought up when states still had not determined how they'd spend the $380 million they were given in 2018.

 In July, Democrats attempted again to bring election security legislation to the floor.
 McConnell's opposition to the measure that would have made broad changes to the election system led in part to critics giving him the moniker of "Moscow Mitch."

-Republicans pointed to an election briefing by intelligence officials in July as reason that more money wasn't necessary.
+Republicans pointed to an election briefing by intelligence officials in July as the reason that more money wasn't necessary.

 "All the money hadn't been spent that we gave to the states," Sen. Richard Burr, R-N.C., chair of the Senate Intelligence Committee, told NBC News at the time, referring to funds granted to the states ahead of the 2018 elections.

 Now that McConnell is backing the funding, Democrats and election security experts say that $250 million is a good start but not enough.

 Sen. Mark Warner, D-Va., vice chair of the Senate Intelligence Committee, which wrote a report on the security vulnerabilities in the 2016 election, said that $250 million is a "necessary but not sufficient part of securing our elections against foreign attack."

 Aaron Scherb, director of legislative affairs at Common Cause, said that far more is needed to secure the election system.